feichtingerm/rdmlifesciunivie/rdm_lifesciences_liascript-course_v1.md

 - data of great value for society (scientifically, historically or culturally)^1^

-When preparing data for preservation several requirements need to be fulfilled.
+When preparing data for preservation several requirements need to be fulfilled:

 - Do not include data that are temporary or mutable.
 - Ensure well described and self-explanatory documentation.
 - Include information about provenance.